Boofling/Boofling/README.md

 - 👋 Hi, I’m @Boofling
 - 👀 I’m interested in Information Security and Networking
-- 🌱 I’m currently ursuing a Bachelors in Computer Science
+- 🌱 I’m currently pursuing a Bachelors in Computer Science
 - 💞️ I’m always seeking out more resources or projects for learning